User37som/libbitcoin/bx-watch-address.md

 $ bx watch-address --help
 ```
 ```
-Usage: bx watch-address [-h] [--config VALUE] [--format VALUE]
+Usage: bx watch-address [-h] [--config value] [--duration value] [--format value] [PAYMENT_ADDRESS]
-[PAYMENT_ADDRESS]

-Info: Watch the network for transactions in which an address
+Info: Watch the network for transactions in which an address participates.
-participates.
 Requires a Libbitcoin server connection.

 Options (named):

 -c [--config]        The path to the configuration settings file.
+-d [--duration]      The duration of the watch in seconds, defaults to
+                     600.
 -f [--format]        The output format.
 Options are 'info', 'json' and
                      'xml', defaults to 'info'.
 -h [--help]          Get a description and instructions for this command.

 Arguments (positional):

 PAYMENT_ADDRESS      The participating payment address.
 If not specified
                      the address is read from STDIN.
 ```
 This command supports [configuration settings](Configuration-Settings).